 Whether you’re a publicly traded company or a privately held company FGA is always open to speaking with decision makers and exploring the potential possibilities.
 We often get contacted by direct business owners who may be looking for an exit from their company, looking for a partner to help expand their business or are in distress looking for a path to save, restructure and rebuild their company, either way we always look forward to speaking with owners of viable private companies.
-Some Industries of interest are manufacturing, technology, rail and green technology manufacturing.
+Some areas of interest include Blockchain Technology, Artificial Intelligence, Machine Learning, Biometrics, Smart Technologies, Cybersecurity, Aerospace, Aviation and Automotive.

 Following the introduction and confidential phone call, if there is an interest on the part of FGA to explore the opportunity then a confidentiality agreement will be mutually executed so that we can move forward to the due diligence to determine the viability and if it meets our requirements.